spin7ion/nexstar_flutter/README.md

 void main() {
   NexstarCommand cmd=NexstarCommandFactory.buildGotoRaDecCommand(10, 88, false);
   print("Send to telescope: {$cmd.commandData}");
+  VoidResponse response = cmd.parseResponse("#") as VoidResponse;
+  print("Response success: ${response.success}");
 }
 ```

 ## Additional information

-As this package is a work in progress, the command set is not complete.
+As this package is a work in progress, the command set can be not complete.
 Please refer to the NexStar Communication Protocol commands list for more information.
 Any questions can be asked by email: [spin7ion@gmail.com](mailto:spin7ion@gmail.com)  or by opening an issue on the GitHub repository.